minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-Using the models shown in @models-precisely, this paper will analyse the relationship of votes and campaign contributions ranging from using the most generous model specifications, such as using control variables and most strict, using individual fixed effects.
+Using the models shown in @models-precisely, this paper will analyse the relationship of votes and campaign contributions ranging from using the most generous model specifications, such as using control variables, to the strictes, using individual fixed effects.

-To control for confounding influence factors between a treatment and an outcome and approach a consistent causal interpretation @control, the following control variables are used: the legislator's party and whether their party had House Majority during that term @McAlexander2020 @stratmann-2002, these control variables are used since party is a good determinant for a legislator's ideological leaning, and whether their party has the majority in the house determines the power which the group has over the house of representatives.
+To control for confounding influence factors between a treatment and an outcome and approach a consistent causal interpretation @control, the following control variables are used: the legislator's party and whether their party had House Majority during that term @McAlexander2020 @stratmann-2002.
+These control variables are used since party is a good determinant for a legislator's ideological leaning, and whether their party has the majority in the house determines the power which the group has over the house of representatives.